garyzava/openai-slack-python/README.md

-# OpenAI Python Scripts
+# OpenAI Slack App Bot
-Slack App that calls ChatGPT From OpenAI's API.
+Slack App that uses Python to call ChatGPT From OpenAI's API.
 The app stores the chat log in a database to retain memory and reponds to two events: mentions and direct messages.

 Use this notebook is you want a simpler version here: [gpt-3.5-turbo](https://github.com/garyzava/openai-python-tools/blob/main/notebooks/gpt_3_5_turbo.ipynb)